forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ### Time Series Viral Load in URT and LRT Samples

 #### Summary Yang
-**Laboratory Diagnosis and Monitoring the Viral Shedding of SARS-CoV-2 Infection**
+Yang Y, Yang M, Yuan J, Wang F, Wang Z, Li J, Zhang M, Xing L, Wei J, Peng L, Wong G. Laboratory diagnosis and monitoring the viral shedding of SARS-CoV-2 infection.
+The innovation.
+2020 Nov 25;1(3):100061.
 <https://doi.org/10.1016/j.xinn.2020.100061>

 > An early version of this article with fewer patients has the title "Evaluating the accuracy of different respiratory specimens in the laboratory diagnosis and monitoring the viral shedding of 2019-nCoV infections" by Yang Yang et al and published at <https://doi.org/10.1101/2020.02.11.20021493>